Classic biscuits and sausage gravy. Tested dozens of times, this is the ONLY recipe you’ll ever need!

 Biscuits and gravy also happen to be one of Kyle’s and my absolute favorite breakfasts and since I posted it so long ago here, I thought it might be high time to resurrect that post and update the photo.
 I’ve tweaked the recipe a bit over the years to perfect it and now with the addition of the dream biscuits I made recently, this meal is truly outstanding.

 Peppery and velvety sausage gravy…fluffy biscuits…yowza!
 Not only is it our favorite holiday breakfast, but we’ve also made it a couple times for dinner as well and it’s the perfect meal to make breakfast for dinner even more fun.
 You may not be a country fan, but don’t let that stop you from making these biscuits and sausage gravy!

 Biscuits and Sausage Gravy

-I’ve made this recipe quite a few times over the past few years since I first posted it here and have tweaked a few things along the way to make it exactly perfect.
-Adding a little ground fennel seed gives the sausage a little boost in “traditional sausage” flavor which I sometimes find that ground breakfast sausage is lacking in.
+I’ve made this recipe dozens of times over the past few years since I first posted it here and have tweaked a few things along the way to make it exactly perfect.
+Adding a little ground fennel seed gives the sausage a little boost in “traditional sausage” flavor which I sometimes find that ground breakfast sausage lacks.
 Be sure to taste and season with salt and pepper as needed before serving; sausage gravy deserves quite a bit of black pepper to really round out the flavor.

-- 12 oz ground breakfast sausage (uncooked, like Jones or Jimmy Dean)
+12 oz ground breakfast sausage (uncooked and thawed, like Jones or Jimmy Dean)

-- Using a slotted spoon remove the sausage to a plate, leaving as much liquid in the pan as possible.
-Lower the heat to medium and add butter to pan if the s – you’ll need enough to yield 3 tbsp of melted butter and sausage drippings.
+Using a slotted spoon remove the sausage to a plate, leaving as much liquid in the pan as possible.
+Lower the heat to medium and add butter to pan if the sausage doesn’t leave enough fat in the pan – you’ll need enough to yield 3 tbsp of melted butter and sausage drippings.